jih189/isaac_sim_ros2_humble/README.md

 ```

 ## <span style="color:red">Warning</span>
+### Nav2
 Due to the design of Nav2, it can only publish the topic /cmd_vel_nav for controlling the robot, so we have to remap the differential_controller/differential_base_controller/cmd_vel_unstamped to it.
 As a result, you can have only one robot in the scene.
+### Moveit2
+Because parallel gripper action controller only takes one joint(we have two joints on the gripper), we used joint_trajectory_controller/JointTrajectoryController to control the gripper(which is not quite correct).
+Therefore, later testing on the real robot, developer may need to be aware of this.
+One possible solution is that we can have a node to convert gripper controller's command to two joints.